Office of Individual and Family Affairs

 Steven has worked for AHCCCS since 2003 assisting members in the eligibility process, and working to grow and develop internal staff through training, facilitation, and eLearning design.
 He has been involved in the foster care system in Arizona since 2008 as a foster/adoptive parent and assisting local community organizations.
 He and his wife have fostered over 70 children and adopted four.

 Steven has advocated for the rights and services of children in care.
 With a vast knowledge of AHCCCS programs and policy, the ability and skills to train and facilitate, and the passion for helping children in need, Steven brings a unique perspective to the OIFA team as he works to make an impact on the children and adults in Arizona.

 Jamie Green, Healthcare Advocacy Coordinator

-Jamie Green serves as the Healthcare Advocacy Coordinator at the Arizona Health Care Cost Containment System (AHCCCS) – Department of Community Advocacy and Intergovernmental Relations, Office of Individual and Family Affairs.
-Jamie is a Certified Peer Support and Family Support Specialist with advanced training in Health & Wellness and Health Coaching and has extensive experience in navigating the public Behavioral Health System both professionally and personally.
+Jamie Green serves as the Healthcare Advocacy Coordinator at the Arizona Health Care Cost Containment System (AHCCCS) – Division of Community Advocacy & Intergovernmental Relations, Office of Individual and Family Affairs.
+Jamie is a Certified Peer Support and Family Support Specialist with advanced training in health & wellness and health coaching and has extensive experience in navigating the public behavioral health system both professionally and personally.
 She has past experience in program development, implementation and facilitation of a Whole Health Wellness Program focused on self-activation, efficacy and resiliency.
-Jamie considers herself a self-proclaimed Subject Matter Expert (SME) in behavior change gained through her many years of lived experience in both her personal life and professional career.
+Jamie considers herself a self-proclaimed subject matter expert in behavior change gained through her many years of lived experience in both her personal life and professional career.